-Five Question for John Boileau Author of 6•12•17: The Halifax Explosion
+Five questions for John Boileau author of 6•12•17: The Halifax Explosion

 1. You have written extensively on historical events.
 What is your fascination with history?